-Reinstall the Crisscross and chop/screw assembly along with the bushing and advance the screw a few turns.
+Reassemble the vise and advance the screw a few turns.

 Move the chop back and forth (left and right) until the bushing is centered in the mortise.
-Use a transfer punch (or bradpoint bit) to mark the bottom of the bushing's mortise in all four locations, while keeping the chop still.
+Use a transfer punch (or bradpoint bit) to mark the bottom of the bushing's mortise in all three hole locations, while keeping the chop still.
+Pre-drill, then install the bushing with three round head wood screws.
+You may need to remove the chop to get your drill in there.
+Don't cinch them down yet.